Mathpix/mathpix-markdown-it/README.md

 ## Using mathpix-markdown-it in web browsers

-If you are loading mathpix-markdown-it from a CDN into a web page, there is no need to install anything.
-Simply use a `script` tag that loads MathJax from the CDN.
+If you are loading `mathpix-markdown-it` from a CDN into a web page, there is no need to install anything.
+Simply use a `script` tag that loads `mathpix-markdown-it` from the CDN.
 E.g.,

 ``` html
   <script>